+NBGP Response: Added into the set.
+Please see Section 6.6, Table 19.

 Other sequences starting with 092A

 Note that the other two sequences starting with 092A are not affected, because there are no in-script variants that overlap.
 For example, for the sequence 092A 094D 091F 093F the trailing 093F could be substituted by 09BF, which is Bengali, leading to a mixed script label that can never be valid and thus can be ignored in this analysis.